dev-masih/defgraph/README.md

 [Official Defold game asset page for DefGraph](https://defold.com/assets/defgraph/)

 ## Module Settings
-There are several parameters for module to works with, you can change these parameters one time for entire module with `map_set_properties` and let each game object inharate those or set these parameters or each game object with `move_initialize` function.
-If you choose to not change any of them module uses it's own default values.
+There are several parameters for the module to works with, you can change these parameters one time for the entire module with `map_set_properties` and let each game object inherit those or set these parameters or each game object with `move_initialize` function.
+If you choose to not change any of them, the module uses it's own default values.
 #### **Threshold:**
-This `number` value used as detection of is an object is on a route or not.
-It's better to use bigger value as object speed is getting higher to have better movement experience. module default value is `1`. minimum for this value should be `1`.
+This `number` value used as detection that an object is on a route or not.
+It's better to use a bigger value as object speed is getting higher to have better movement experience.
+The module default value is `1` and minimum for this value should be `1`.
 #### **Path Curve Tightness:**
-This `number` value determine how tight a turn on path should be. module defaulf value is `4`. minimum for this value should be `2`.
+This `number` value determines how tight a turn on the path should be.
+The module default value is `4` and minimum for this value should be `2`.

 <img src="examples/raw/tness_2.jpg" alt="Tightness 2"/> | <img src="examples/raw/tness_3.jpg" alt="Tightness 3"/> | <img src="examples/raw/tness_8.jpg" alt="Tightness 8"/>
 :-------------: | :-------------: | :-------------:
 Tightness: 2 | Tightness: 3 | Tightness: 8

 #### **Path Curve Roundness:**
-This `number` value determine how round a turn on path should be. module defaulf value is `3`.
-If this value equals to `0` the path will not have any curve and value of `settings_path_curve_tightness` and `settings_path_curve_max_distance_from_corner` will get ignored. higher value for roundness with need more processing power specially when your map nodes are dynamically moving.
+This `number` value determines how round a turn on a path should be.
+The module default value is `3`.
+If this value equals `0` the path will not have any curve and the value of `settings_path_curve_tightness` and `settings_path_curve_max_distance_from_corner` will get ignored.
+The higher value for roundness will need more processing power especially when your map nodes are dynamically moving.

 <img src="examples/raw/round_0.jpg" alt="Roundness 0"/> | <img src="examples/raw/round_1.jpg" alt="Roundness 1"/> | <img src="examples/raw/round_5.jpg" alt="Roundness 5"/>
 :-------------: | :-------------: | :-------------:
 Roundness: 0 | Roundness: 1 | Roundness: 5

 #### **Path Curve Max Distance From Corner:**
-This `number` value determine maximum value of a turn distance to a corner. module defaulf value is `10`.
-If this value equals to `0` the path will not have any curve but you should set `settings_path_curve_roundness` to `0` if this is what you want.
+This `number` value determines the maximum value of a turn distance to a corner.
+The module default value is `10`.
+If this value equals `0` the path will not have any curve but you should set `settings_path_curve_roundness` to `0` if this is what you want.

 <img src="examples/raw/max_10.jpg" alt="Max 10"/> | <img src="examples/raw/max_30.jpg" alt="Max 30"/> | <img src="examples/raw/max_50.jpg" alt="Max 50"/>
 :-------------: | :-------------: | :-------------:
 Max: 10 | Max: 30 | Max: 50

 #### **Allow Enter on Route:**
-This `boolean` value determine is a game object allow entering a map in middle of route or is should enter it from corners only. module defaulf value is `true`.
+This `boolean` value determines is a game object can enter a map in the middle of a route or is should enter it from corners only.
+The module default value is `true`.

 <img src="examples/raw/allow_false.jpg" alt="False"/> | <img src="examples/raw/allow_true.jpg" alt="True"/>
 :-------------: | :-------------: